Introducing the South West Coast Path

 Exit Exmoor Park and enter into a new world entirely, with stretches of unspoiled sandy beaches and protected wildlife areas within the Taw and Torridge estuaries.
 Retrace the steps of many smugglers, wreckers and Custom Men that frequented these shores.
 You can even opt to travel by steam train along this stretch to relax, or for the adventure seekers, try your hand at coasteering or kite surfing some of Devon’s most impressive waves.

 Leaving Devon, this section of the trail offers panoramic views across impressive cliffs, secluded golden beaches and shipwrecks peppered along the coast.
-This section of the South West Coast can seem the hardest with its continual rises and dips, but walkers are rewarded with incredible views, cosy stays in charming fishing villages and remote tranquillity at the clifftops.
+This section of the South West Coast Path can seem the hardest with its continual rises and dips, but walkers are rewarded with incredible views, cosy stays in charming fishing villages and remote tranquillity at the clifftops.

 Must sees along this section include Tintagel Castle and the Museum of Witchcraft.
 This section prepares you for the stunning scenery of Cornwall, finishing in the quaint town of Padstow, offering world-class food at Rick Stein’s restaurant.